JonathanLobo/tiny-google/Part 1/README.md

 to index speeds-up the indexing process since the application has enough free RAM to work and no time is lost later to allocate the RAM on demand.

-When the index is ready, to search a term in the index use `search.sh`:
+When the index is ready, you can search without a server using `search.sh`:
 ```
 $ ./bin/search.sh {terms}
 ```

-To start the search server, open a new terminal window and execute `server.sh`:
+To start the search server, execute `server.sh`:
 ```
 $ ./bin/server.sh
 ```

-Then in the other terminal window, instead of using `search.sh`, use `client.sh` to send queries to the server.
+In another terminal, use `client.sh` to send queries to the server.
 ```
 $ ./bin/client.sh {terms}
 ```